A return to inflation sparked by coronavirus spending will confuse many who have never seen it: Don PIttis | CBC News

-Experts warn record spending and money-printing could lead to post-COVID price rises
+Experts warn record spending and printing money could lead to post-COVID price rises

 "The time to buy is when there is blood in the streets" seems to offer stirring advice to investors during the current coronavirus market bust.